dannguyen/aws-textract-pdf-to-csv-demo/README.md

 </a>
 </p>

-I also uploaded my copy of the PNG to the Textract demo, just to make sure the analyzed results aren't a canned file.

-Why is it important that the analyzed sample file is a PNG image file rather than a document PDF?
-Because the latter would not require OCR processing, since the PDF document contains the actual text content/layout.
-I can't find the original document for Textract's sample document (i.e. in PDF format) so we don't have any choice but to see how good Textract is at in both its OCR feature and its tabular data extraction feature.
+And just to make sure the Textract demo isn't simply providing a canned results file, I uploaded my copy of the sample PNG, which should force it to analyze it anew.
+Again, since the upload is an image file, Textract has to succeed in two hard and separate computational tasks: OCR, and tabular data extraction.

-(again, most data folks would be extremely happy for Textract to succeed in just the latter feature)
+(And again, most data folks, including me, would be more than extremely happy if Textract was good at just the latter task)

 ### How Textract performs on its own sample document and data table

 And...it's a miracle!
-Textract appears to succeed perfectly in the demo -- extracting text from the image file, and figuring out its likely tabular structure.
-First, here's a screenshot of the demo interface providing a preview of the tabular extraction:
+Textract appears to do both tasks perfectly in this demo -- it extracts the raw text from the image file.
+And it figures out how the text was intended to be tabular data.

+First, here's a screenshot of the demo interface providing a preview of the tabular data extraction:

 <a href="https://console.aws.amazon.com/textract/home#/demo">
     <img src="examples/default-sample-document/assets/images/textract-default-demo.png" alt="">